 While usually willing biters, fall crappie fishing can be challenging given their nomadic nature.
-Wired2fish’s Kyle Peterson shares his system for locating roaming schools of fall crappies using Garmin LiveScope Plus and then how to catch them using realistic micro finesse plastics fished using a balanced Bait Finesse System rod setup. *Additional links at the bottom.
+Wired2fish’s Kyle Peterson shares his system for locating roaming schools of fall crappies using Garmin LiveScope Plus and then how to catch them using realistic micro finesse crappie jigs and plastics fished using a balanced Bait Finesse System rod setup. *Additional links at the bottom.

 TACKLE USED (retail links)